Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksMemory BandwidthBoth cards have exactly the same memory bandwidth, so in theory they should have identical performance. (explain)

-Texel RateThe Radeon R7 M360 should be just a bit (more or less 2%) faster with regards to AF than the GeForce 9600 GSO ASUS 512. (explain)
+Texel RateThe Radeon R7 M360 should be a small bit (approximately 2%) more effective at anisotropic filtering than the GeForce 9600 GSO ASUS 512. (explain)

-Pixel RateThe Radeon R7 M360 will be a lot (more or less 36%) faster with regards to FSAA than the GeForce 9600 GSO ASUS 512, and able to handle higher screen resolutions more effectively. (explain)
+Pixel RateThe Radeon R7 M360 should be quite a bit (approximately 36%) more effective at FSAA than the GeForce 9600 GSO ASUS 512, and should be capable of handling higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison